Frequently Asked Questions for Parents

 Q. What size are the kits and what do they contain?

-A. Little Angler Kits include a fishing rod, tackle tray, some tackle and a kids guide to fishing.
+A. Little Angler Kits include a fishing rod, tackle tray, some tackle (including hooks and lead-free sinkers) and a kids guide to fishing.
 The kits are approximately 3 foot long.
+Once assembled, the rod is 6 foot long.

-Please note that the tackle tray does include fishing hooks.
-The tackle tray will be wrapped in cardboard and placed inside a pocket, inside the kit bag, which will be cable tied to discourage students from opening their kits until they are under the supervision of a parent or carer.
-Teachers will also tell students not to open the kits until they are safely at home with a parent or carer.
+Please note that the tackle tray does include fishing hooks and lead-free sinkers.
+The tackle tray is wrapped in cardboard, with a cable tie around it and placed inside a pocket, inside the kit bag, to discourage students from opening their kits until they are under the supervision of a parent or carer.
+Teachers will also instruct students not to open the kits until they are safely at home with a parent or carer.

 Q. Are the kits safe?

 A. Please note that the tackle tray does include fishing hooks.
-The tackle tray will be wrapped in cardboard and placed inside a pocket, inside the kit bag, which will be cable tied to discourage students from opening their kits until they are under the supervision of a parent or carer.
+The tackle tray is wrapped in cardboard, with a cable tie around it and placed inside a pocket, inside the kit bag, to discourage students from opening their kits until they are under the supervision of a parent or carer.
 Teachers will also tell students not to open the kits until they are safely at home with a parent or carer.

 You can request for an adult to pick up the kit from the school by contacting the school.
 If you do not wish your child to receive a kit for any reason, you can choose to opt out of receiving a Little Angler Kit.